Ensemble Stacking for Machine Learning and Deep Learning

 This article was published as a part of the Data Science Blogathon

-Ensemble techniques are the methods that use multiple learning algorithms or models to produce one optimal predictive model.
-The model produced has better performance than the base learners taken alone.
-Other applications of ensemble learning also include selecting the important features, data fusion, etc. Ensemble techniques can be primarily classified into Bagging, Boosting, and Stacking.
+Ensemble techniques use multiple learning algorithms or models to produce one optimal predictive model.
+The model produced performs better than the base learners taken alone.
+Other applications of ensemble learning include selecting the important features, data fusion, etc. Ensemble techniques can be primarily classified into Bagging, Boosting, and Stacking.

 Ensemble Stacking 2